grrript/drupal-8-setup/README.md

 ## Step 3 - Go to your projects directory

 On the terminal, go to the root directory where you create your sites in your local environment.
-This root directory could be named <code>'sites'</code> for example.
-So run this command:
+You probably have named this root directory to be <code>'sites'</code> for example.
+Go to the <code>'sites'</code> directory:

 <pre><code>cd ~/sites</code></pre>